bttmly/wassat/README.md

 _(What's that?)_

 #### `wassat([Object anything]) -> String`
 The main function accepts anything and returns a string.
 The result is an all-lowercase version of the basic JavaScript "class" of which the object is an instance.
 If it's an instance of something else (`HTMLElement` for example), it returns `"object"`.
 Under the hood, `wassat` uses `Object.prototype.toString`.
+For `null` and `undefined`, `wassat()` uses strict equality.

 - `wassat('abc')` -> `'string'`
 - `wassat(123)` -> `'number'`